Classical Studies Faculty

 Professor of Classics and Edwin R. and Mary E. Mason Professor of Languages

-Teaches courses in classics, Greek, and Latin and is the advisor for Cornell's interdisciplinary classical studies program.
-He is the editor of “When Dead Tongues Speak: Teaching Beginning Greek and Latin” (Oxford University Press, 2006).
-He also serves as editor of Teaching Classical Languages, a peer-reviewed journal dedicated to Latin and Greek pedagogy; and maintains two educational sites: Ariadne: Resources for Athenaze and Let's Review Greek!
+Teaches courses in classics, Greek, and Latin.
+He is the editor of “When Dead Tongues Speak: Teaching Beginning Greek and Latin” (Oxford University Press, 2006), and of Teaching Classical Languages, a peer-reviewed journal dedicated to Latin and Greek pedagogy.
+He maintains two educational sites: Ariadne: Resources for Athenaze and Let's Review Greek!
 He received the Award for Excellence in the Teaching of Classics at the College Level from the American Philological Association.
-Ph.D. and M.A., The Ohio State University; B.A., Xavier University.
+Ph.D., classics, The Ohio State University.

 Christina Morris Penn-Goetsch

 Teaches the classical studies courses Roman and Etruscan Art and City of Rome (taught in Italy).
 Ph.D., art history, University of Iowa.

 Teaches the classical studies courses Religion in Greco Roman World and The Epistles of Paul.
 Research interests include early Christianity, Greco-Roman archaeology, ancient philosophy, critical theory, and papyrology.
 Th.D. and M.Div., Harvard Divinity School.

 B.A., Hunter College; University of North Carolina; L.H.D., Cornell College.